luluhtutt/camlVenture/README.md

 ## Welcome to Camlventure!
-(repository migrated from private Cornell repo)
+> Notice: Repository migrated from private Cornell repo

 The Snarly Hackers are taking over the world!
 Rumor has it that their leader, Snarly Hacker Clarkson,